Showing 1–9 of 10 results

 The Three Songs for Piano originated in the winter of 1982-83 as songs for baritone and piano.
 Some years later I rewrote them for solo piano and I revised the composition in 1993, whereupon the cycle was recorded and released (AB I-01).
 Only in the spring of 2006 did I proceed to prepare the composition for print.
 The work is written in the Romantic style, with some detectable influence from the ‘light muse’.

-This little piece is intentionally a pastiche in which various elements of familiar Chopin waltzes are integrated.
+This little piece is intentionally a pastiche.
 The overall atmosphere is ‘Chopinesque’, but in terms of style you find yourself in the early decennia of the 20th century.
-What I wished to capture was on the one hand the melancholy emanating from various waltzes by the Polish master, on the other hand the charm and pianistic finesse of this excellent music, all of this seen through the rose-tinted glasses of French salon music at the fin de siècle.
+What I wished to capture was on the one hand the melancholy emanating from various waltzes of the Polish master, on the other hand the charm and pianistic finesse of this excellent music, seen through the rose-tinted glasses of French salon music at the fin de siècle.

 In Variations on ‘My Funny Valentine’ an attempt has been made to link the world of the musical with that of Romantic piano music.
 After the theme in C minor, the melancholy and ardour that pervade it are amplified in the following two variations.
-The variations in major in the middle of the work offer some emotional respite, after which the gracefully swaying fourth variation in Siciliano rhythm provides for some lightness and movement.
-Thereafter, however, the true character of the song returns and shrouds the melody in the dark vestment of impossible love.
+The variations in major in the middle of the work offer some emotional respite, after which the true character of the song returns and shrouds the melody in the dark vestment of impossible love.

 On 7 November 2019, pianist and piano pedagogue Janine Dispa-van Mever passed away at the age of ninety.
 I came to know her as an excellent teacher, who helped me to largely overcome the professional disease focal dystonia that cast a shadow over my career as a pianist.
-The funeral card I received after her death contained a beautiful poem, the Herbstlied by Siegfried August Mahlmann.
-Inspired by the comforting words of this poem, in which the farewell to life is so beautifully sung, this song came into being in the winter of 2019–20.
+The funeral card contained a beautiful poem, the Herbstlied by Siegfried August Mahlmann.
+Inspired by the comforting words of this poem this song came into being in the winter of 2019–20.